Bob Knight, legendary Indiana college basketball coach, dies at 83

 At the time, Brand fired Knight for violating the school's zero-tolerance policy.

+Following his firing, Knight did not return to Indiana's Assembly Hall for nearly 20 years.

+"On my dying day, I will think about how great the fans at Indiana were," Knight told the Dan Patrick Show in 2017.
+"And as far as the hierarchy at Indiana University at the time, I have absolutely no respect whatsoever for those people.
+And that in mind, I have no interest in ever going back to that university."

-Following his firing, Knight did not return to Indiana's Assembly Hall until 2020, when he received a standing ovation during halftime of a game against Purdue.
+In 2020, however, Knight did indeed return to the school, where he received a standing ovation during a halftime ceremony of a game against Purdue.

 for more features.